ANTIPOLO – San Miguel finds itself in an eerily familiar situation after dropping its PBA Season 50 Commissioner’s Cup debut on Saturday evening.

 “And the two key players, Chris Ross and Jericho Cruz, they’re really important parts of the team, and it’s very obvious in our game na outran kami.”

-Now, all of San Miguel are set to enter crucial practices ahead with the goal to adjust, for it is bound to head into a tough stretch ahead in which the crew will take on tough teams beginning with Converge on Wednesday.
+Now, the rest of San Miguel will enter crucial practices ahead with the goal to adjust, in preparation for a tough stretch ahead against contender teams, beginning with Converge on Wednesday.

 “I told the team that failure is always included in the success.
 Then nabanggit ko sa kanila what happened to us in the last conference.
 But it’s really dangerous, sabi ko sa kanila,” said the four-time PBA Press Corps Coach of the Year.